 We’re sorry to disappoint you.
 Chuck is happily married.
 But you can meet him!
 Simply schedule an appointment for a free hearing test with Chuck.
-You can find more information on his website: http://www.hasyssb.com.
+You can find more information on his website here.

 8. How should hearing aid batteries be stored?

 Ideally, you don’t need to store your hearing aid batteries at all.
-Chuck will take care of that for you and send you only the best and freshest, vegan, and gluten-free hearing aid batteries for your hearing aids each month.
-The unused batteries should be stored in a dry and cool location.
+We will take care of that for you and send you fresh hearing aid batteries each month.
+Any unused batteries should be stored in a dry and cool location.

 9. How do I dispose of a used hearing aid battery?
 Are they recyclable?

 Our zinc air hearing aid batteries are classified as non-hazardous waste and can be easily disposed.
-However, with an eye on our environment, Chuck would love to receive the batteries back from you to recycle them.
-Simply put them in an envelope, put a stamp on it, and send it to 5 Buck Chuck Club, 3463 State Street, Santa Barbara, CA 93105.
-If you don’t want to send them back, Chuck recommends to bring the batteries to a common local collecting point to make sure they can be recycled.
+However, with an eye on our environment, we would love to receive the batteries back from you to recycle them.
+Simply put them in an envelope, put a stamp on it, and send them to OTOjOY, 221 E Indianola Ave, Phoenix, AZ 85012.
+If you don’t want to send them back, we recommend bringing the batteries to a common local collecting point to make sure they can be recycled.

 10. How are mercury-free batteries different from standard batteries?
 How do they compare in performance?